What does it mean to seek asylum or flee as a refugee?

 - Serious illness, death of an immediate family member, or mental, physical, or legal disability.

 - Encountering difficulties with the application or legal process, or due to ineffective representation.

 Even when a person qualifies to apply after the deadline, waiting too long to apply may be cause for rejection.
 USCIS urges applicants to not delay filing their applications.

 To apply for political asylum in the United States, complete Form I-589.
 There is no fee.

-For more information about asylum, see the Guide for USCIS Asylum Applicants.
+For more information about asylum, see the USCIS Welcomes Refugees and Asylees brochure.